 Reason for Policy

-This policy provides an overarching code of ethics by which university employees, officers, students and volunteers are expected to abide.
+Management establishes standards of conduct to communicate expectations concerning integrity and ethical values.
+This policy provides an overarching code of ethics by which university employees, faculty, staff, officers, students and volunteers are expected to abide.

 Entities Affected by this Policy

-All University of Oregon employees, officers, students and volunteers.
+All University of Oregon employees, faculty, staff, officers, students and volunteers.

 Web Site Address for this Policy